tiagomms/xrdf-module06-bezishapes-unityIntegration/README.md

 Design projects initially developed in Bezi and imported into Unity.
 Used Meta Quest building blocks and some code to make them interactive.

+**Bug to be solved:** Due to lack of time, I had to rewrite some code directly in the BeziXR Bridge in order to make it work in my machine.
+It is very likely it will not work in yours.

 ## Requirements for Opening Project
 - Unity 2022.3.16f1
 - Meta Quest 2/ 2 Pro or 3